The European Union

 We suggest checking the US Customs and Border Protection website for guidance on what is and isn’t allowed.
 In common with entering Australia – and indeed, crossing most national borders outside the EU – you will have to declare any foodstuffs that you are bringing into the country.
 Failure to declare goods can result in fines of up to $10,000, which equates to just under £7,000.

 If you are moving house contents – potentially including food – to another country it is important to use a reputable international removals company that has sufficient experience to know what is and isn’t allowed, and that can deal with the receiving country’s import, customs and quarantine procedures on your behalf where necessary.
-We recommend using only removals firms who are members of the British Association of Removers (BAR).
+We recommend using removals firms who are members of the British Association of Removers (BAR) or another reputable trade association.
 Use our online quote tool to instantly compare quotes from a number of professional international movers.

 Please note: as we are awaiting information about the UK’s exit from the EU, this information is only correct up to 28th March 2019.
 As soon as we have more information, we will update these pages.